|Learn 5 different ways to restart your Windows 11 or Windows 10 computer in safe mode to troubleshoot and fix

-Tap Restart now button under Advanced startup option.
+Tap the Restart now button under the Advanced startup option.
 Once Windows restarts, you should follow the same steps that we’ve seen in the previous session.

 4. Login screen

 In the Windows login screen, you will see a power button on the bottom right corner of the screen.
 Click on that.
 By holding the Shift key, choose restart to reboot Windows with advanced startup options.

 When the operating system doesn’t load properly, Windows attempts to fix the problem automatically.
 To make this feature work, turn off your pc first.

 When it completely turned off, press the Power button on your keyboard.
-Once Windows starts loading, press Power button again to shutdown pc.
+Once Windows starts loading, press the Power button again to shutdown pc.
 Repeat this process 2-3 times.
-Then, Windows will diagnose your pc via automatic repair tool.
-Once it finished, tap on Advanced options from the screen, then Troubleshoot, Advanced options, Startup settings, and Restart.
+Then, Windows will diagnose your pc via an automatic repair tool.
+Once it finished, tap on Advanced options from the screen, then Troubleshoot, Advanced options, Startup Settings, and Restart.